Mayavi

 Māyāvi is a Malayalam comic strip appearing in the Indian comic magazine Balarama owned by MM Publications.
 The series, was first published in the August 1984 issue of Balarama.
 Artist M. Mohandas gradually took over the drawing of the series after Balarama became a fortnightly.

-Māyāvi, the protagonist in the series, is an imp, who helps keep the forest safe from villains and dark wizards.
+Māyāvi, the protagonist in the series, is a goblin, who helps keep the forest safe from villains and dark wizards.
 Most of the stories revolves around how two dark magicians and their companions try to capture Māyāvi, but fail hilariously.
 Māyāvi takes place in a secluded forest in Kerala.
 It is not exactly known when the story takes place.
 In the local language Malayalam Māyāvi is a combination of two words (māya+āvi) when translated mean magic and spirit respectively.
 As the target audience is young, the story takes the liberty to draw a fantasy world, in which wizards, demons and other strange creatures exist.
 However, despite the simplicity and slapstick comedy, Māyāvi became one of the most widely read children's comics in Malayalam language.

 Characters

-Māyāvi
+Māyāvi (മായാവി)

-Māyāvi, an imp (ചാത്തൻ), who was enslaved by the evil witch Dāgini(ഡാഗിനി) so she could take his powers for herself.
-Two kids, Rāju(രാജു) and Rādha(രാധ) help the imp escape from the bottle in which Dāgini had trapped him.
+Māyāvi, a goblin (ചാത്തൻ), who was enslaved by the evil witch Dāgini(ഡാഗിനി) so she could take his powers for herself.
+Two kids, Rāju(രാജു) and Rādha(രാധ) help the goblin escape from the bottle in which Dāgini had trapped him.
 Thankful to the children, Māyāvi promises to help them whenever they are threatened by the forces of evil.
 Dāgini pledges to take revenge on the children and re-capture Māyāvi.
 The comics pictures him staying alone in a forest without any notable family.
 Māyāvi is loathed by the evil creatures and villains of the forest.
 Robbers who often take refuge in the forest to hide are brought to light by Māyāvi.

 Apart from the power of invisibility, Māyāvi is not known to possess any magical powers, but derives them from his red wand.
 Without his wand he can easily be captured as he becomes very subservient without it, obeying whoever holds his wand.
 This handicap has been one of the prominent vulnerabilities that is often exploited by the dark wizards who try to capture him.
 With Māyāvi around, the forest is safe from evil.

 His wand (red in color and closely resembling a mace) has the ability to set of a cascade of random events that fulfill/are in favour to what the user wishes.
 Māyāvi has a hobby of sleeping under trees.

 Rāju and Rādha (രാജുവും രാധയും)

 Rāju and Rādha are siblings who rescued Māyāvi by chance and end up getting his protection.
 He also tells them a special chant to summon him.
-Whenever the children chant: "Öhm Hreem Kuttichaththa!(ഓം ഹ്രീം കുട്ടിചാത്താ!)", Māyāvi will come rushing to their aid.
+Whenever the children chant: "chatha chaatha baaa", Māyāvi will come rushing to their aid.
 He will only appear if the children say the chant.

 The children are often depicted as roaming about in the forest.